-Graduates from the BSc in Physics with Data Analytics will be much sought after as analysts and project managers by technology startups, semiconductor industry, banks, insurers, gaming companies, software firms, global tech firms and multinational professional services organisations.
+Graduates from the BSc in Physics with Data Analytics are much sought after as researchers, analysts, and project managers by technology startups, universities, semiconductor firms, banks, insurers, gaming companies, software firms, global tech firms and multinational professional services organisations.
 A future in middle or higher management will be a concrete option for those interested in it.